T3X3K/moodleScraper/README.md

 # Google.py

-Little utility, found it on Tiff in Tech's youtube video (also present in some other tutorial).
+Little utility, inspired by Tiff in Tech's youtube video (also present in some other tutorial).
 It will quickly print on the command line around ten results (title, url, description) of a google search of your choice.
-Actually, ten in italian and ten in english.
+Actually, ten in italian and ten in english alternating, the most relevant of which will be printend last so you easily see them.
+If you have selenium installed, by typing a number it will open the corresponing page.
+Press 'q' to close the program.

 For instance, if you want to know who Gregg Popovich is you can run the following command